djplaner/memex/docs/colophon/colophon.md

 [Colophon](https://en.wikipedia.org/wiki/Colophon_(publishing)), a fancy term for sharing information about the publication of this "book".
 A way to track the thinking behind the evolution of this site.

+## What is this?

+Vannevar Bush [writing in 1945](https://en.wikipedia.org/wiki/As_We_May_Think) imagined a device he called Memex as

+> a device in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
+It is an enlarged intimate supplement to his memory.

+Decades later and there are systems (e.g. Obsidian and Notion) and concepts like [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) which echo this vision.
+This is my attempt to build my own Memex using [Foam](https://foambubble.github.io/).

 ## Why?

 I needed to get better at learning.
 At obtaining information and learning effectively by working into sensible schema that I could use.
 Prior approaches were disconnected and ad hoc.